7 Tips for Producing Great Audio Recordings on the iPhone

 - Do a quick test before recording a longer script.
 Speak into the microphone and ensure that the recording level doesn’t go into the red.
 Doing so may cause the recording to sound distorted.

-- After you’ve recorded a test, listen back to see if you hear any distortion or other background noises.
+- Listen back to see if you hear any distortion or other background noises.
 Listen with headphones plugged into your device as you’ll be able to hear more clearly exactly what you just recorded.

 - Keep a consistent distance from the microphone throughout the recording.
 Moving throughout the recording will cause portions of the recording to sound close and other portions distant.